Tbrennan6/IcelandicNow/docs/05_Inflection_I/05_singular_personal_pronouns.md

 Now that you are familiar with weak nouns, grammatical gender, and cases, its time to incorporate pronouns into the mix!
 It is extremely common to use pronouns during conversations after a noun has been mentioned previously and it is clear based on context what is being refered to.

 Using pronouns often leads to more natural and less clunky sentences.
-Consider which of the two examples below sounds more natural:/
+Consider which of the two examples below sounds more natural:\

 Example 1: This is Jón. **Jón** loves fishing. **Fishing** is **Jon's** favorite activity.\
 Example 2: This is Jón. **He** loves fishing. **It** is **his** favorite activity.